manooshree/PeanoFormalizer/README.md

 # PeanoFormalizer
-An low-resource training approach for faithful Lean autoformalization of natural language proofs
+An low-resource training approach for faithful Lean autoformalization of natural language proofs.
+We train PeanoFormalizer, a language model that faithfully autoformalizes natural language proofs into formal Lean syntax.
+Importantly, we release our training and evaluation pipelines.
+Our framework is model-agnostic and can effectively be used to train on other model families.

 Repo Map:
 Dataset: Game/LevelsClean/Datasets/full_clean_dataset <br/>